3rd place - UXL Blueprint Design Challenge

 TransitBloom is a mobile app concept that helps commuters plan efficient and sustainable routes by using intuitive navigation, inclusive design, and rewards that make eco-friendly choices feel practical and achievable.

-Nov 2024 (48hr design challenge)
+Nov 2024 (3 week design challenge)

-Eco-rewards tracking system
+03. Eco-rewards tracking system

 Sustainable travel is rewarded through carbon savings, eco-points, and process indicators.
 Points can be redeemed for transit discount or local deals, encouraging repeat consumer behaviour.

-Figma, Adobe Photoshop, Adobe Illustrator, Procreate
+Figma, Photoshop, Adobe Illustrator, Procreate

 DESIGN CHALLENGE